>>> Cycling

 Cycling is short — usually 10–20 seconds per loop — and can be done anywhere.

-Center cycling strengthens the relationship between Head, Heart, and Gut.
+Center Cycling strengthens the relationship between Head, Heart, and Gut.

 Repeat 3–5 times.